Rhiyo/Rhiyo.github.io/content/post/2024-02-01-updating-this-blog-hugo-and-theme.md

 * Add the ability to share posts
 * Add a portfolio section (the anatole theme now supports this)

-Now that I've revamped this blog - I can now get posting to not posting any other blog posts!
+Now that I've revamped this blog - I can now get to not posting any other blog posts!